samlaipolyu/none.github.io/_talks/robio19.md

 location: "Hilton Resort, Dali, China"
 ---

-2019 IEEE International Conference on Robotics and Biomimetics ([ROBIO](https://www.robio.org/)) was held in Dali during Dec 6-8.
-And Dec 6 happens to be my birthday.
-I was also nominated as the best paper award in this conference.
+Presentation @[ROBIO](https://www.robio.org/).
+December 6 happens to be my birthday and ROBIO nominated me as the best paper award.
+Maybe they knew it all.